Thanks for visiting Free Tours by Foot New York!

 Most Grand Central Terminal tours run anywhere from 1 ½ – 2 hours in length, making them easy to fit into almost any itinerary.
 Even if you don’t think you have time to explore this historic station, chances are you’ll be able to find time for one of these trips.

 If you can’t squeeze one of the following walking tours into your schedule, there are also self-guided and audio tours that you can enjoy at any time.

 Let Free Tours by Foot demonstrate to you how Grand Central went from a land of goat pens and breweries to one of the world’s most fascinating train stations as we uncover the secrets hidden in plain sight.
 Learn the story of not just Grand Central Station, but of Terminal City as well.

 For more information, check out our Guide to Grand Central Terminal.

 We also offer 2 other tours that make stops at the terminal.

 Sights we cover on the Grand Central Terminal Tour:

 This tour takes place mostly inside and is a good choice for any weather.

 Duration: Approximately 1 hour 45 minutes.

-Be sure to check out Free Tours by Foot’s line of pay-what-you-like food tours.
+Be sure to check out Free Tours by Foot’s line of NYC food tours.